 Serious symptoms, or neuroinvasive disease, are rare and affect the nervous system.
 Only about 1 person per 150 people infected with WNV develops this type of illness.
 Neuroinvasive disease can include West Nile encephalitis (inflammation of the brain) and/or West Nile meningitis (inflammation of the membranes of the brain or spinal cord).
 Symptoms of neuroinvasive disease may include high fever, headache, neck stiffness, stupor (minimized reactivity to the surrounding environment), disorientation (loss of familiarity with one's surroundings), coma (an unconscious state from which one cannot be awakened), tremors (repetitive, irregular contractions of muscle groups), convulsions (violent spasms or series of jerking of the face, trunk, or extremities), muscle weakness, vision loss, numbness, and paralysis (incapable of movement).
 Symptoms may last several weeks, and neurological effects may be permanent.
 People who are over the age of 50 years and/or have a weakened immune system are at the highest risk of developing serious symptoms.

-There is no way to predict if someone will develop illness or not after being bitten by an infected mosquito.
+There is no way to predict if someone will develop an illness after being bitten by an infected mosquito.

 How Are We Doing?In the absence of an effective vaccine, prevention of West Nile virus (WNV) disease depends on community-level mosquito control and ensuring personal protection against mosquito bites.